linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![power_normal](icon/power_normal.svg).
 2. Click **Plugged In** and **On Battery**.
-3. Set the time to suspend.
+3. Set the time to suspend by dragging the slider in "Computer will suspend after" area.

 > ![tips](icon/tips.svg)Tips: For laptop users, you can select **Suspend** from the drop-down list after **When the lid is closed**.